Kristian54/IDATA2304---Gruppe1/protocol.md

 (Remove) A short introduction of the contents of this document.

 This document describes the commmunication protocol used in our solution to a functioning greenhouse containing sensors and actuators.
-The greenhouse is controlled by a control panel **(write more about the control panel when finished)**.
+The greenhouse is controlled by one or more control panels **(write more about the control panel when finished)**.
 The sensors and actuators are connected to a node that communicates with TCP to the server.